 5. You’re a Professional — Own It

-One of the main reasons your couple chose you to be their wedding photographer is because you’re an expert in your field.
+One of the main reasons your couple chose you to be their wedding photographer is because you’re an expert in your field – and maybe an expert when it comes to posing wedding clients.
 So own your professionalism.
 Always remain calm and collected should any problem arise.
 Your clients don’t need to know about a faulty flash, just grab your backup and move on.
 Never put your couple in an awkward situation by voicing your concern about a problem out of their control.

 Once you’ve learned how to inspire true confidence from your bride and groom on their wedding day, posing them will be a breeze.
 Just keep these tips in mind for your next session and watch how it improves the photos of your clients!